quintenlittle/Clippy-Revival-V.1/README.md

 ---

 He showed up uninvited in Office 97.
-He outlived three of your relationships, two laptops, and one entire career pivot.
+He outlived a slew of relationships, a stack laptops, and a few career pivots.
 Microsoft fired him in 2007 like a guy who peaked in middle management.
-He never even got severance.
+He never even got a severance package.

 This is his comeback tour.
 Except now he runs on a real LLM, lives in your system tray, and can actually read what's on your screen instead of just vibing near your Word document insisting you're writing a letter.

-You're welcome, and we're sorry, in equal measure.
+You're welcome, and I'm sorry, in equal measure.

 ---